2 Server Management

 |login.html||Custom HTML for login page|

-notifications.conf file is created, but its entries are commented out as an example.
+r-versions files are created, but their entries are commented out as an example.

 Whenever making changes to configuration files you need to restart the server for them to take effect.
 You can do this using the